linode/apl-charts/otomi-quickstart-k8s-deployments-canary/README.md

 ## About Otomi quick starts

-The Developer Catalog is a library of curated Helm charts to create Kubernetes resources.
-By default the Catalog contains a set of Helm charts provided by Otomi to get started quickly.
-The Helm charts provided by Otomi can be used out-of-the-box, but can also be modified depending on your requirements or be removed from the catalog.
-The contents of the Catalog and the RBAC configuration (which Team can use which Helm chart) are managed by the administrator of the platform.
+The Catalog is a library of curated Helm charts to create Kubernetes resources.
+By default the Catalog contains a set of Helm charts provided by Otomi to get started quickly, but they can also be modified depending on your requirements or be removed from the Catalog.
+The contents of the Catalog and the RBAC configuration (which Team can use which Helm chart) are managed by the platform administrator.

 ## How to use this quick start

-1. Create a Build and copy the image repository name of the build (see list of builds)
+1. Create a Build and copy the image repository name of the Build (see list of builds)
-2. Go to the `values` tab en fill in a name for your workload
+2. Go to the `values` tab and fill in a name for your Workload
-3. Add the image repository name of the (blue) build to the `versionOne.image.repository` parameter value
+3. Add the image repository name of the (blue) Build to the `versionOne.image.repository` parameter value
-4. Add the image repository name of the (blue) build to the `versionTwo.image.repository` parameter value
+4. Add the image repository name of the (blue) Build to the `versionTwo.image.repository` parameter value
-5. Add the tag of the (blue or canary) build to the `versionOne.image.tag` parameter value
+5. Add the tag of the (blue or canary) Build to the `versionOne.image.tag` parameter value
-6. Add the tag of the (blue or canary) build to the `versionTwo.image.tag` parameter value
+6. Add the tag of the (blue or canary) Build to the `versionTwo.image.tag` parameter value
 7. Optional: Change other parameter values as required
 8. Create a Service and configure Traffic control to split traffic between the two versions